NVIDIA/optix-toolkit/README.md

 the vcpkg manifest for toolkit must be incorporated into the parent project's manifest for vcpkg to correctly fetch the third party libraries used by the toolkit.

-The CMake module `ProjectOptions` (from the toolkit's `CMake` submodule) should be included by the parent project's `CMakeLists.txt` before the first call to [`project`](https://cmake.org/cmake/help/latest/command/project.html).
+The CMake module `ProjectOptions` (from the toolkit's `CMake` directory) should be included by the parent project's `CMakeLists.txt` before the first call to [`project`](https://cmake.org/cmake/help/latest/command/project.html).
 This gives the toolkit the chance to configure optional features from the manifest and configure options controlling how the toolkit is built.

 If the variable `CMAKE_TOOLCHAIN_FILE` is not set when `ProjectOptions` is included, it will be set to point to the CMake integration in the toolkit's `vcpkg` submodule.
-A parent project using vcpkg for dependency management may be using it's own submodule of vcpkg for toolchain integration and should set `CMAKE_TOOLCHAIN_FILE` as appropriate before including the toolkit's `ProjectOptions` module.
+A parent project using vcpkg for dependency management may be using its own submodule of vcpkg for toolchain integration and should set `CMAKE_TOOLCHAIN_FILE` as appropriate before including the toolkit's `ProjectOptions` module.